-- 1. Identifying for each district the largest allowable interim and 2020 GPCD targets under methods 1 and 3;15 - 2.
-Grouping districts by hydrologic region and calculating population-weighted regional targets where applicable; and - 3.
-Developing conservation programs aimed at achieving the regional and/or district-specific targets.
+- 1. Identifying for each district the largest allowable interim and 2020 GPCD targets under methods 1 and 3;16 - 2.
+Grouping districts by hydrologic region and calculating population-weighted regional targets where applicable; and

-&lt;sup>15 Targets based on method 2 were not considered because the data necessary to accurately estimate landscape areas served by residential and dedicated irrigation meters was not available.
+Water suppliers may also form regional alliances if they are served by the same wholesale water supplier, they are members of a regional agency authorized to plan and implement water conservation, or they are part of an integrated regional water management funding area.
+Targets based on method 2 were not considered because the data necessary to accurately estimate landscape areas served by residential and dedicated irrigation meters was not available.
 Method 4 had not been defined at the time this plan was developed.